SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/07callbacks.rst

 ============

 Once an ad starts playing, it will send back callbacks to notify you that it has finished different lifecycle activities.
-To respond to them we'll use a similar listener / delegate pattern as with SALoaderListener.
+To respond to them we'll use a similar listener / delegate pattern as with SALoaderInterface.

 Standard ad callbacks
 ^^^^^^^^^^^^^^^^^^^^^

 To catch standard ad callbacks:

-* your Activity must implement the **SAAdListener**:
+* your Activity must implement the **SAAdInterface**:

 .. code-block:: java

     public class MainActivity
            extends Activity
-           implements SALoaderListener,
+           implements SALoaderInterface,
-                      SAAdListener {
+                      SAAdInterface {

         // class member variables
         private SALoader loader = null;